What is a Dividend?

 Types of dividends

 There are various types of dividends a company can pay to its shareholders.
-Below you will find a list and a brief description of the most common types shareholders receive.
+Below is a list and a brief description of the most common types shareholders receive.

 - Cash – this is the payment of actual cash from the company directly to the shareholders and is the most common type of payment.
-The payment is usually made electronically (wire transfer), but may also be paid by a check or cash (in rare cases).
+The payment is usually made electronically (wire transfer), but may also be paid by check or cash.

 - Stock – stock dividends are paid out to shareholders by issuing new shares in the company.
-Just as with cash dividends, these are paid out pro rata based on the number of shares the invesor owns.
+These are paid out pro rata, based on the number of shares the investor owns.

 - Assets – a company is not limited to paying distributions to its shareholders in the form of cash or shares.
-A company may also payout other assets such as investment securities, physical assets, property, real estate and others.
+A company may also pay out other assets such as investment securities, physical assets, real estate, and others.

-- Special – a special dividend is one that’s paid outside of a company regular policy (i.e. quarterly, annual, etc.) and is usually the result of an excess cash build up.
+- Special – a special dividend is one that’s paid outside of a company regular policy (i.e., quarterly, annual, etc.).
+It is usually the result of an excess cash build up.

-- Common – this refers to the class the shareholders (i.e. common shareholders), not what’s actually being received as payment.
+- Common – this refers to the class of shareholders (i.e., common shareholders), not what’s actually being received as payment.